 The wireless APs are all configured with the same shared secret.

 In an 802.1X infrastructure, wireless access points are configured as RADIUS clients to RADIUS servers.
 When PEAP fast reconnect is deployed, a wireless client that roams between two or more access points is not required to be authenticated with each new association.

-PEAP fast reconnect reduces the response time for authentication between client and authenticator because the authentication request is forwarded from the new access point to the NPS server that originally performed authentication and authorization for the client connection request.
+PEAP fast reconnect reduces the response time for authentication between client and authenticator because the authentication request is forwarded from the new access point to the NPS that originally performed authentication and authorization for the client connection request.

-Because both the PEAP client and NPS server both use previously cached Transport Layer Security (TLS) connection properties (the collection of which is named the TLS handle), the NPS server can quickly determine that the client is authorized for a reconnect.
+Because both the PEAP client and NPS both use previously cached Transport Layer Security (TLS) connection properties (the collection of which is named the TLS handle), the NPS can quickly determine that the client is authorized for a reconnect.

-If the original NPS server becomes unavailable, or if the client moves to an access point that is configured as a RADIUS client to a different RADIUS server, full authentication must occur between the client and the new authenticator.
+If the original NPS becomes unavailable, or if the client moves to an access point that is configured as a RADIUS client to a different RADIUS server, full authentication must occur between the client and the new authenticator.